risha002/Perf1/let_const_var.md

 let name = "mae"; #error: Identifier 'name' has already been declared console.log(name);
 ```
-- **Hoisting:** let are hoisted but stay in the temporal dead zone (tdz) until the initialization.
+- **Hoisting:** let are hoisted, but until the initialization they stay in the temporal dead zone (tdz);
 ```ruby
 console.log(name);
 let name = "isha";
 ```
-- **Declaration and initialization:** it can be declared without initialization but it cannot be accessed without initialization otherwise it will give 'referenceError'.
+- **Declaration and initialization:** it can be declared without initialization, however if its is not accessed, a 'referenceError' will be displayed.
 ```ruby
 #declare without initialization
 let x;